Cr1ssJ/Wazuh-Detection-Lab-MITRE-ATTACK-Adversary-Simulation/README.md

 Refer to Atomic Red Team’s documentation for specific cleanup steps for each technique (often shown with -Cleanup flags or in test details).

+# Detection and Results
+After running the atomic simulations, we can analyze how Wazuh detects these activities.
+Because we configured the Wazuh agent to send detailed Sysmon logs and we have the Wazuh's built-in rules, we should see alerts corresponding to several simulared techniques.

+Here are the expected outcomes and how to observe them:

+   - Wazuh Alerts in Dashboard: Open Wazuh Dashboard and navigate to Security Events or MITRE ATT&CK view.
+Wazuh's MITRE ATT&CK module can map alerts to tactics and techniques.
+You should see alerts corresponding to the techniques executed.
+For example, the MITRE view might highlight T1003 for Credential Access, T1087 for Discovery, etc, if those alerts were generated.

+   - Account Creation (T1078/T1136): When the atomic test created a new user, Windows generated event logs ( for example, Event ID 4720 in the Security log).
+Wazuh should have captured this and triggered an alert like “User account created” (rule 60109).
+In the alert data, you may find the new username.
+This indicates Persistence via Valid Accounts was simulated.

+   - LSASS Access (T1003.001): The LSASS memory access attempt triggers Sysmon Event ID 10.
+Wazuh’s built-in rule 92900 is designed to detect this, and our custom rule 110003 as well.
+You should see an alert about a process accessing LSASS (often message like “LSASS process was accessed by [ProcessName]… possible credential dump”).
+The alert will be tagged with MITRE T1003.001 (either by built-in mapping or if you have created a custom rule).
+This confirms the credential dumping simulation was caught.
+According to Wazuh documentation, rule 92900 and 92403 are default rules that cover unauthorized LSASS access attempts

+   - Phishing/Spearphishing (T1566.001): This one might not generate a very explicit alert unless the simulated payload triggers something.
+Check the Sysmon Process Create events around the time you ran the spearphishing test.
+For example, if you created a custom rule you may see the explicit alert or a related Wazuh rule might have fired.
+Also, Windows Defender or other built-in tools might log events.
+In our lab, focus on Sysmon logs and Wazuh default configuration and see if any suspicious process executions were captured (like a Word or script process).

+   - Local Groups Enumeration (T1069.001): We can look for process creation events for the commands run (like net.exe or others), By default, Wazuh might not have a specific rule for this, but you will see the event in the Wazuh event index (Sysmon Event ID 1 for the enumeration command).
+If desired, you could create a custom rule to flag commands like "net localgroup" usage.
+Otherwise, this can be observed manually in the log data.

+   - Automated Exfiltration (T1020): Depending on how this atomic test works, it might use s script or utility to archive data and simulate sending it out.
+Check for any alerts related to data archive creation or network transfers.
+Wazuh’s default rules might not explicitly say "exfiltration," but you could see file creation events (Sysmon ID 11/12) or network connection events (Sysmon ID 3) in the logs.
+For instance, if the test used BITS or FTP, there might be an alert (e.g., Wazuh might alert on BITS jobs or unusual network connections).
+Ensure to inspect the Wazuh event logs for clues (e.g., search by the technique ID if our custom rule tagged it, or by process names involved).

+   - Other Persistence Techniques (Scheduled Task, etc): If you ran any scheduled task test as an extra step, Wazuh's built-in rule 92154 should have logged "Task Scheduler activity detected".
+This show detection of persistence via scheduled task creation.
+Simularly, if any test tried modifying the registry of persistence or executed a know LOLBin (Living-off-the-Land binary) like regsvr32, Wazuh may log those (e.g., rule 92226 for copying to startup folder, rule 92058 for application shimming, etc., as seen in the references).

+In summary, after running the simulations, you should see multiple security alerts in Wazuh corresponding to the actions performed: